aantron/ocaml.org/data/planet/coherentpdf/cpdftk-supported-faster-pdftk.md

 <li>Attach files to the document or individual pages</li>
 </ul>
 <p>For Mac OS X, Windows, Linux, Solaris.
 Other plaforms by request.
 Coherent PDF CPDFTK 1.6 is available for $200 for a single license or $40 for a non-commercial use license.</p>
-<p>The free trial is fully functional but places the word &ldquo;DEMO&rdquo; over any file it writes.</p>
+<p>The free trial is fully functional but places the word “DEMO” over any file it writes.</p>